kiki-lee/skillmap/unit2.md

 ### lab-02-01-part-4

-* name: Lab 2.1 Part 4 Collision alert!
+* name: Lab 2.1 Part 4 - Collision Alert!
 * description: Lose a life when the player is struck by an enemy.
 * type: tutorial
 * next: lab-02-06-part-1, lab-02-01-finish